Esri/cad-bim-scripts/readme.md

 The samples are provided as-is, and there is no official support.

 ## Contributing
-Esri welcomes contributions to our open source projects on GitHub.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+To contribute to Esri open source projects on GitHub, see the [guidelines for contributing](https://github.com/esri/contributing).

-We encourage you to submit issues for:
-- Enhancement requests for new samples.
-- Bugs you find while using the samples.

-We do not currently accept new PRs for full features (e.g. a new sample or a significant change to the samples).
+New pull requests for full features (for example, a new sample or a significant change to the samples) are not accepted.

 ## Licensing
 Copyright 2025 Esri